-Schools are strongly encouraged to allow use of the school logo, offer a lettering program, and include the team photo in the school's yearbook.
+Schools are strongly encouraged to allow the team to use the school logo, offer a lettering program, and recognition in the school's yearbook.

 Homeschool Eligibility

 If state or school district policies do not allow homeschool student to participate on a school team, unincorporated homeschool educational institutions or groups of homeschool students are eligible to participate in the USA Homeschool Clay Target League Visit usahomeschoolclaytarget.com to learn more.